demml/opsml/docs/docs/faq/common_questions.md

 ### What's with using name, repository, and contact or `CardInfo` in the examples?

-Every `ArtifactCard` requires a name, repository and user email.
+Every `ArtifactCard` requires a name, repository and contact.
 For convenience, you can instead provide a `CardInfo` instance.

 ### How is `Opsml` different than other products out there?